LeDuk/splatoon2-discord-bot/README.md

 It has been cut down from that version to allow Discord servers easy access to get S2 Map/SR/Splatnet information right in their server!

-# NOTE
-This bot still has some hardcoded things in place, most have been resolved, but the !us/jp/eu role commands are not.

 ## Installation
 Self Hosted
 Requires https://github.com/Rapptz/discord.py discord python library to